centreon/centreon-documentation/en/integrations/centreon-ha/installation-2-nodes.md

 passwd hacluster
 ```

-Une fois ce mot de passe commun défini, il est possible pour un nœud de s'authentifier sur les autres. **La commande suivante ainsi que toutes les commandes agissant sur le cluster doivent être lancée sur un seul nœud.**

-Now that both of the central nodes **and** the *quorum device* server are sharing the same password, you will run this command **only on one of the central nodes** in order to authenticate all the hosts to the cluster.
+Now that both of the central nodes **and** the *quorum device* server are sharing the same password, you will run this command **only on one of the central nodes** in order to authenticate on all the hosts taking part in the cluster.

 ```bash
 pcs cluster auth \